Amba Khatta ( Odisha Style Raw Mango Chutney)

 When raw mangoes are in season use them to make drinks, chutneys, pickles, and even curries out of it.
 We have a collection of 150+ raw mango recipes.

-- Heat oil in a deep non-stick pan.
+- To make amba khatta, heat oil in a deep non-stick pan.
 Once the oil is hot, add the panch phoran.

-- When the seeds crackle, put the raw mango cubes and sauté on a medium flame for 1 minute, while stirring occasionally.
+- When the seeds crackle, put the raw mango cubes and sauté on a medium flame for 1 minute.

-- Add the turmeric powder, cumin seeds powder, chilli powder, garam masala, salt and sauté on a medium flame for 1 minute, while stirring occasionally.
+- Add the turmeric powder, cumin seeds powder, chilli powder, garam masala, salt and sauté on a medium flame for 1 minute.

 - Add 2 cups of water, sugar and cook on a medium flame for 12-15 minutes, while stirring occasionally.